How to Clean Hardwood Floors

 Routine Cleaning of Hardwood Flooring

 What is a routine clean when it comes to hardwood floors?
 There really is no magical solution.
 We can provide you with cleaning options and tips, but it all boils down to lifestyle and your cleaning requirements.

 A routine clean for one family may mean something completely different for another family.
 It all depends on family size, obligations and availability, and the amount of traffic in and out of rooms.

 One family’s routine clean may be once a week, while for another family, twice a month is all that is needed.
 If there are only two of you in the house, you might only clean the floors (aside from sweeping) every month.

 General Cleaning: Using Water to Clean Your Hardwoods

 Your mop should only be damp, no wetter than that.
 If the water is pooling on the floor, you’re using too much.
-Stop immediately, soak up what you can, and wring the mop out.
+Stop immediately, soak up what you can.
+Dry with a towel or dry mop when finished.